janlionly/SwiftyInAppLocalization/README.md

 Contact with me by email: janlionly@gmail.com

 ## Contribute
-I would love you to contribute to **InAppLocalization**
+I would love you to contribute to **SwiftyInAppLocalization**

 ## License
-**InAppLocalization** is available under the MIT license.
-See the [LICENSE](https://github.com/janlionly/InAppLocalization/blob/master/LICENSE) file for more info.
+**SwiftyInAppLocalization** is available under the MIT license.
+See the [LICENSE](https://github.com/janlionly/SwiftyInAppLocalization/blob/master/LICENSE) file for more info.